Saturated Absorption Spectroscopy Systems

 Saturated Absorption Spectroscopy (SAS) systems provide a means to create a highly sensitive lock tied directly to an atomic transition.
 When an atom absorbs (or emits) a photon, the absorption (or emission) frequency is Doppler shifted.
 To create a more narrow laser lock, Doppler Broadening is eliminated by use of the well-known saturated absorption technique that resolves the hyperfine structure of atomic transitions.
 For a detailed tutorial on SAS, please see the SA Spectroscopy tab.

 Our spectroscopy kits are adaptable to most tunable lasers with user-supplied feedback mechanisms.
 While our standard kit is designed to accept PM fiber-coupled sources, we can also offer kits for free-space input.
-We can also offer assembly services upon request.
-To discuss these and other custom options, please contact us at email@example.com.
+To discuss custom options, please contact us at firstname.lastname@example.org.

 SAS Kit Contents